 - This project begins by working 1 row of foundation half double crochet stitches.
 Once you have finished row 2 we crochet the remainder of the project in rounds.

-- Do not count the ch 2 at the beginning of the round as a stitch. *This means you will need to work a dc into the very first st of the round because you are not counting the ch 2 as a stitch.**
+- IMPORTANT: Do not count the ch 1 and ch 2 as stitches and do not work into them. *This means, when you ch 2 at the beginning of the round, you will need to work a dc into the very first st of the round because you are not counting the ch 2 as a stitch.**

 - finished width is 5 inches on a flat surface (or 10 inches circumference)